CGCookie/handbook/who-does-what.md

 ### Dennis Brown - Assistant Web Dev

-Dennis is a jr. developer working directly with Nick Haskins, helping primarily on the front-end codebase with Javascript and CSS.
+Dennis is a developer working directly with Nick Haskins, helping primarily on the front-end codebase with Javascript and CSS and managing our testing suite across each application.

 ## Market Team